 Amount of Allowable Deduction

-The deduction is allowed for expenses actually paid in the year of assessment to a residential care home for the residential care received, subject to a maximum of $60,000 for a year of assessment for each parent or grandparent.
+The deduction is allowed for expenses actually paid in the year of assessment to a residential care home for the residential care received, subject to an annual deduction ceiling for each parent or grandparent.

-In the year of assessment during which the parent or grandparent becomes 60 years old.
-The maximum allowable deduction is still $60,000.
-Apportionment by reference to the number of days prior to and after the parent’s or grandparent’s 60th birthday will not be made.
+The specified deduction ceiling still applies in the year of assessment during which the parent or grandparent reaches 60 years old.
+In other words, apportionment by reference to the number of days prior to and after the parent’s or grandparent’s 60th birthday is not necessary.

 The deduction only covers the cost of care provided to a parent or grandparent who lives in a residential care home (such as for accommodation, food, nursing care and sundry expenses).
 Medical expenses and private expenses paid by the residential care home on the resident’s behalf (such as personal expenditure needs) and then recovered from any person are not deductible.

-An Alternative to the Granting of Dependent Parent or Dependent Grandparent Allowance
+An Alternative to the Granting of Dependent Parent and Dependent Grandparent Allowance

 Example

-You are not paying tax at the standard rate and pay $35,000 to a residential care home for your father who is over the age of 60.
-You can choose to claim the deduction for elderly residential care expenses ($35,000) or the dependent parent allowance ($30,000).
+You are not paying tax at the standard rate.
+During the year of assessment 2022/23, you pay $60,000 to a residential care home for your father who is over the age of 60.
+You can choose to claim the deduction for elderly residential care expenses ($60,000) or the dependent parent allowance ($50,000).
 Obviously you will gain more tax benefit by claiming the deduction for the expenses.

 How to Lodge a Claim

-You may claim the deduction for elderly residential care expenses in Part 8.4 of your Tax Return – Individuals (BIR60).
-If a claim for the deduction is not made in the tax return and you wish to do so after submitting your tax return, you may complete form IR6071 and return it to Inland Revenue Department (IRD).
+You may claim the deduction for elderly residential care expenses in Part 11.4 of your Tax Return – Individuals (BIR60).
+If a claim for the deduction is not made in the tax return and you wish to do so after submitting your tax return, you may complete form IR6071 and return it to the Inland Revenue Department .
 The claim should be lodged not later than 6 years after the end of the year of assessment to which the claim relates.

 Supporting Documents

 When you file your tax return, you need not attach documents to support your claim.
-However, you should retain documentary evidence (such as receipts issued by the residential care home) for production to the IRD for verification when required.
+However, you should retain documentary evidence (such as receipts issued by the residential care home) for production to the Inland Revenue Department for verification when required.

 Further Information